 HoFH poses unique challenges in management because traditional lipid-lowering agents are often insufficient.

-Lipoprotein apheresis, a procedure that involves the removal of LDL-C from the bloodstream, is the most effective means of lowering cholesterol levels in patients with HoFH.
-However, it is expensive, time-consuming, and invasive, leading to a lower quality of life and poor patient adherence.
-(20)Β
+Lipoprotein apheresis, a procedure that involves the removal of LDL-C from the bloodstream, is one method to manage cholesterol levels in patients with HoFH.
+However, it is expensive, time-consuming, and invasive, which may affect quality of life and adherence.
+(20)

 Emerging therapies, such as antisense oligonucleotides (ASOs), target various genes involved in cholesterol metabolism.
-These ASOs demonstrate promising efficacy in reducing LDL-C levels, offering a potential treatment option for individuals with HoFH resistant to conventional therapies.
-(20)Β
+These ASOs demonstrate promising potential in managing LDL-C levels, offering a potential option for individuals with HoFH resistant to conventional therapies.
+(20)

 The Role of Genetic Counseling